jazzypants1989/jessquery/README.md

 // If you don't want to move things permanently, you can:
 //  - use cloneTo to make a copy of the current element(s) and attach it to another element
-//  - set the mode to `clone` on attach to copy another element from elsewhere in the DOM const coolDiv = $(".cool-div") coolDiv.cloneTo(".container", { position: "prepend" })
+//  - set the mode to `clone` on attach to copy another element from elsewhere in the DOM
+// However, this will not be able to move event handlers assigned to the original element(s). const coolDiv = $(".cool-div") coolDiv.cloneTo(".container", { position: "prepend" })